stuartbfox/puppet-amqpbeat/README.md

 ### What amqpbeat affects

-By default `amqpbeat` adds a software repository to your system, and installs amqpbeat along with required configurations.
+By default `amqpbeat` uses puppet/archive to download and install amqpbeat and create your required configuration.

 ### Setup Requirements

-The `amqpbeat` module depends on [`puppetlabs/stdlib`](https://forge.puppetlabs.com/puppetlabs/stdlib), and on [`puppetlabs/apt`](https://forge.puppetlabs.com/puppetlabs/apt) on Debian based systems.
+The `amqpbeat` module depends on [`puppetlabs/stdlib`](https://forge.puppetlabs.com/puppetlabs/stdlib), and [`puppet/archive`](https://forge.puppetlabs.com/puppet/archive)

 ### Beginning with amqpbeat

 `amqpbeat` can be installed with `puppet module install stuartbfox-amqpbeat` (or with r10k, librarian-puppet, etc.)

 ## Usage

+## Limitations
+Tested on centos 6/7 and ubuntu 14.04/15.15